 The project team, led by a DaVinci Development executive, partnered with Emory University to take a 53-acre site, which included outdated graduate housing, a dated motel, and beautiful woodlands.

 The final development created a mixed-use master plan to serve the growing needs of the Emory community, the Centers for Disease and Control, and Emory Hospital.
 Ultimately the project included leaving 30.8-acres restricted from development and focusing on the remaining 22-acres.
-The development program resulted in close to 700 residential units, 120,000 SF of retail along with a 126-unit expansion to the Emory Conference Center and Hotel.
+The development program resulted in close to 700 residential rooms, 120,000 square feet of retail along with a 126-room expansion to the Emory Conference Center and Hotel.
 Zoning entitlements were a long and protracted process with numerous neighborhood associations and University stakeholders along with CDC federal oversight.

 Phase II of the development opened in 2012, and the following year, and it received the Urban Land Institute Atlanta Development Excellence Award as well as an EarthCraft Multifamily Certification.